These notes will help you find your way through I’m an Engineer.

 After your Zone we will send you a certificate as a record of your efforts in engaging students with STEM.

 Most of all, whatever time you can give to the activity, you have the thanks of teachers and families across Ireland.
 On their behalf, thank you! 🙌

-Advice on engagement
+Advice on engagement and writing

 Our best advice is to be yourself in your answers.
 You don’t need to pretend to like Beyoncé/Justin Bieber/Taylor Swift for young people to relate to you, being genuine is what’s important.

 When we asked people what they would do differently if they did it again, one answer that summed up many was, “I would be less formal and more personal from the start”.

 Even if you think you are using easy-to-understand language, you likely work in an environment where there is a lot of jargon.
 Technical words are often used when more accessible ones are available.
 It’s easy not to realise when your language may be going over the heads of most 13 year olds (and adults).

 Don’t “identify”; “find”.
 Don’t “utilise”; “use”.
 Don’t “investigate”; “look at”.